Lennox Lewis vs. Tony Tucker: Jackson vs. McClellan

-The fight
+Fight details

 McClellan was rocked by a big overhand right within the first 30 seconds of the bout, with his knees almost touching the canvas.
 Jackson recovered to cause a slight cut over McClellan's left eye in the 2nd.
 An unintentional head butt gashed Jackson's left eye late in the third round.
 As per the then WBC rules McClellan was deduced a point by referee Mills Lane.

 In the fifth round Jackson hurt McClellan with a pair of low blows, with the challenger using a full 30 seconds to recover before resuming the bout.

 Shortly after the resumption, a right hand followed by two left hooks to the head sent Jackson down.
 He beat the count but McClellan would send him again down again with a straight right hand to the jaw.
 Jackson again made it do his feet but Lane didn't like what he saw and opted to wave the bout off, giving McClellan a TKO victory.